 Learn more: What Are Fringe Benefits?

 A global compensation strategy is a business’s plan to ensure its international workforce receives fair and competitive compensation.
 The strategy should consider various factors, such as job role, employee location, market competition, and local employment laws.

-A sound global compensation strategy offers transparency into how a business compensates its internationally distributed workforce and establishes locally-tailored benefits packages to attract and retain talent across multiple jurisdictions.
+A sound global compensation plan offers transparency into how a business strategically compensates its internationally distributed workforce and establishes locally tailored benefits packages to attract and retain talent across multiple jurisdictions.